 Here we test it by going to two different websites that show your IP address, www.whatsmyip.org and www.HideMyAss.com.
 Go to www.whatsmyip.org.
 Note the IP address below.

 And below is the IP address shown on www.HideMyAss.com.
 Note that it is different from the IP address from www.whatsmyip.org.
 The site also tells you where you are geo-located.
 As you can see it says USA, instead of another country.

-This configuration is slightly more complex, as you cannot simply add an entry to the .opvn config file.
+This configuration is slightly more complex, as you can’t simply add an entry to the .opvn config file.
 This is because you need the IP address of the VPN connection, and that will not be the same every time you connect.
 That is not the same as the IP address of your VPN server.
 It is the internal IP address created by OpenVPN.

 If you were to run OpenVPN from the command line and look at the logs, you would see a command like this one:

 The basically means send all traffic (0.0.0.0/0) out over the IP address 10.3.122.254.
 That is an internal IP address created on your computer.
 It is not the same as the IP address of the VPN server that you are connecting to.

 Add this entry to .opvn.
 It tells OpenVPN to not update the routing table when you connect.
 In other words it says do not alter any traffic.